Best Organic Baby Formula: 2021 Buyers Guide

 - No potentially toxic substances

-In order for a formula to be certified organic, all ingredients and processing aids also have to be organic.
+In order for a formula to be certified organic, at least 95% of all ingredients and processing aids also have to be organic.
 In the US, products that carry the USDA Organic Seal must not contain anything excluded by the National List of Allowed and Prohibited Substances.

 Benefits of Organic Baby Formula

-At Little Bundle, we strongly believe that the best thing you can do for your baby is to provide a healthy, nutritious diet -- regardless of whether that comes from breastfeeding, expressed breast milk, formula, or combination feeding.
+At Little Bundle, we strongly believe that one of the best things you can do for your baby is to provide a healthy, nutritious diet -- regardless of whether that comes from nursing at breast or expressing breast milk for baby , formula, or combination feeding.

 - The best organic formulas “go the extra mile” by closely mimicking the nutritional profile of breast milk.
 This includes the use of organic lactose as the primary source of carbohydrates and an organic vegetable oil blend that features many of the fatty acids found in breast milk.